XRP (XRP) Tokenomics

 - Chris Larsen: 9.5 billion XRP

-- Arthur Britto: 9.5 billion XRP
+- Jed McCaleb: 9.5 billion XRP

-- Jed McCaleb: 1 billion XRP
+- Arthur Britto: 1 billion XRP

 Usage and Incentive Mechanism

-Primary Use Cases:
+Primary Use Cases

-Locking Mechanism and Unlocking Schedule
+Locking Mechanism and Unlocking Time

-- Monthly Release: 1 billion XRP is released from escrow to Ripple each month.
+- Monthly Release: 1,000,000,000 (1 billion) XRP is released from escrow on the first day of each month.

 XRP (XRP) Tokenomics: Key Metrics Explained and Use Cases